Mhamxed/YouTube_Video_Summarizer/README.md

 The YouTube Video Summarizer is a full-stack web application that allows users to input a YouTube video URL and receive an AI-generated summary and key insights from the video content.

 ## Features
-Extracts and summarizes YouTube video transcripts
+Extracts and summarizes YouTube videos
 Provides key insights from the video content
 Clean and user-friendly UI
 Real-time progress animation
-Supports multiple languages

 ## Tech Stack
 - **Frontend:** React, Tailwind CSS, Framer Motion